nicklockwood/FXForms/README.md

     static NSString *const FXFormFieldTypeLabel = @"label";

 This type can be used if you want the field to be treated as non-interactive/read-only.
+Form values will be displayed by converting the value to a string using the -fieldDescription method.
+This maps to the standard NSObject -description method for all built-in types, but you can override it for your own custom value classes.

     static NSString *const FXFormFieldTypeText = @"text";